DaveSkender/Stock.Indicators/GUIDE.md

 See [individual indicator pages](INDICATORS.md) for specific guidance.

-## Prerequisite data

-Most indicators require that you provide historical quote data and additional configuration parameters.

-You can get historical quotes from your favorite stock data provider.
-Historical data is an `IEnumerable` of the `Quote` class ([see below](#quote)).

-For additional configuration parameters, default values are provided when there is an industry standard.
-You can, of course, override these and provide your own values.

 ## Quote

 Historical quotes should be of consistent time frequency (e.g. per minute, hour, day, etc.).